New York divorce coercion gang: History

 In the mid-1980s, a Haredi rabbi from Brooklyn, New York —Mendel Epstein—began to advocate for women seeking religious divorces from their husbands.
 Dubbed "The Prodfather" by the press, due to his boast of using a cattle prod against his victims, Epstein coerced these men to divorce their wives through the use of violence.
-In 1991, Father's Rights activist Monty Weinstein staged a protest with 25 people outside Epstein's home, with some carrying signs that read "Stop Mendel Epstein!".
+In 1991, fathers' rights activist Monty Weinstein staged a protest with 25 people outside Epstein's home, with some carrying signs that read "Stop Mendel Epstein!".
 Weinstein had heard stories about Epstein's tactics for years, but nothing ever happened when he complained to the authorities.
 He said, "What bothered me is that the police and courts didn't care."

 On October 23, 1996, while he was walking from the synagogue to his home in Borough Park, Brooklyn, Abraham Rubin was shoved into a van by three masked men, beaten, and shocked with a stun-gun more than 30 times, including in his genitals, until he agreed to give his wife a get.
 After his 3-hour ordeal, he was left bruised, bloodied, handcuffed, blindfolded, and half-naked at the entrance to a cemetery.
 The same year, a rabbinical council in neighboring Williamsburg issued a statement condemning the shadowy group of -enforcers.

 In the following year, Rubin filed a civil racketeering lawsuit against Epstein and a conspirator, Martin Wolmark, head of Yeshiva Shaarei Torah of Rockland on West Carlton Road in Suffern, New York.
 However, charges against his attackers were dropped in 2000 by Brooklyn District Attorney Charles Hynes, after Rubin "could not identify any of his assailants".
 In 1998, accountant Stephen Weiss alleged that his jaw, leg, and arm were broken in 1992 by members of the gang, but no arrests were made.
 Newsday interviewed an additional dozen residents of Borough Park and Midwood, Brooklyn, all of whom claimed that they were harassed, threatened, or assaulted by men working for their estranged wives.
 Hynes agreed to look into the charges, but, despite pressure from the victims, declined to prosecute.